 We could start with the larger companies, or phase it in by raising the minimum wage more aggressively in regions like London.
 Some have suggested tax breaks.
 Strengthening the hand of trade unions could help them win the living wage for their members.

 It’s a complicated debate, but it’s one we need to have if we want life in London to be fair, with a reasonable quality of existence for all.
 I hope the Mayor takes up my suggestion of looking at it more closely.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.